 The Simpson Community Counseling Center provides professional psychotherapeutic services for all students as well as referrals to outside resources, if needed.
-Students in the traditional undergraduate program are provided six counseling sessions per year through their paid tuition.
+Students in the traditional undergraduate program are provided three counseling sessions per year through their paid tuition.
 Additional sessions and some testing are also available for nominal fees.
+In addition to the on campus counseling services, students have access to free online counseling through the Healthiest You app.